Lennix/HappyAuction/readme.txt

     Beep!

 - haLog(message)
-    Writes a message to the User.log file
+    Writes a message to the User#.log file where # is the instance number.
+    If you are not using multiple clients this will be 1.
     - message:  message string

 - haPrompt(message) -> status